Julien Courbet: France Télévisions

 After the failure of Service Maximum, Julien Courbet continued presenting his program of defence for the consumers on RTL but managed to present entertainment and game shows on television.
 In May 2009, he commented with Cyril Hanouna the 54th Eurovision Song Contest directly from Moscow, won by Alexander Rybak for Norway and where French singer Patricia Kaas was ranked number eight for France.
 In June 2009, he presented Le Grand défi des animateurs.

 In summer 2009, he hosts the game show Le 4e duel from Monday to Friday in the evening.
 He later presents the game show En toutes lettres on France 2, first alone and then with Pierre Bellemare.
 In December 2009, he presented the program Soyons sport ! on France 2 and France 3 directly from Annecy for the Téléthon with Amel Bent and Sophie Davant.
 In summer 2010, he hosted again the game show Le 4e duel for a new season, but this time broadcast on weekends.

 In the meantime, he continues producing programs especially for TF1 such as Tous ensemble since 2009, Abus de confiance since July 2010, and Voisins, vont-ils se mettre d'accord since October 2010, featuring former tennis player Henri Leconte, become a specialist in communications.
 In September 2010, he continued hosting the game shows En toutes lettres and Le 4e duel.
 In December 2010, he presented another serie of the program Le Grand défi des animateurs.

 In June 2011, he presented the program Code de la route : À vous de jouer, and in September 2011, the program Seriez-vous un bon expert ? on France 2.
 In May 2012, he presented the program La grande révision on the same channel, and in June, another season of the game show Le 4e duel.

 Personal life

 Julien Courbet married Catherine Courbet in July 1998.
 They have two children, daughter Lola (born 20 April 2000) and son Gabin (born 10 December 2001).
+As his 60th birthday approached, he decided to cut back sharply on his meat consumption and denounced the mistreatment of animals.